Aryaman-Sen/Homemade-Pizza/Ingredients.md

-dough (enough to make at least a small circle)
+Dough (enough to make at least a small circle)

 Yeast(Edible fungus)

-cheese (as much as you want)
+Cheese (as much as you want)

-pepperoni (or any other toppings you want)👍
+Pepperoni (or any other toppings you want)👍

-pizza sauce
+Pizza sauce

-pizza stone (for oven)
+Pizza stone (for oven)